Allison Ribaux - Certified Holistic Nutritionist & Herbalist - Yoga Instructor - Anthropologist - Founder

-Determined to deepen my understanding, I pursued and completed the Community Herbalist Certificate and am currently enrolled in the Holistic Nutrition Program at Pacific Rim College.
-These are comprehensive programs that delve into the benefits of nutrition and the medicinal uses of plants across various cultures.
+Determined to deepen my understanding, I pursued and completed the Community Herbalist Certificate as well as theHolistic Nutrition Program at Pacific Rim College.
+These are comprehensive programs that delve into the benefits of nutrition, fitness and the medicinal uses of plants across various cultures.

 Specializing in Holistic Solutions to Immune Problems and Chronic Pain